fetchai/uAgents/README.md

 ### Development Guidelines

-Read our [development guidelines](DEVELOPING.md) to learn for some useful tips related to development.
+Read our [development guidelines](DEVELOPING.md) to learn some useful tips related to development.

 ### Issues, Questions and Discussions